mouseless/json-concepts/specs/08-references/01-defining-a-reference.md

 }
 ```

-References does not have an effect in concepts shadow and schema validation,
+References does not have an effect in concepts shadow and schema validation, so
+`CONCEPTS 1` has exactly the same shadow and schema validation behavior with
-they are exactly the same as definition in `CONCEPTS 2`.
+`CONCEPTS 2`.

 ## References Can Only Be Defined at the Root

-Below is an invalid definition because `#method` is defined under `class`
+Below is an invalid definition because `#method` is defined under `$class`
 concept instead of being defined at the root;

 `CONCEPTS: class.concepts.json`